-Our pipeline of product candidates represents an important opportunity to improve the treatment of patients experiencing CINV.
-We use proprietary transdermal technology with products that build on the current treatment guidelines.
+Our pipeline of product candidates represents an important opportunity to improve the treatment of patients undergoing cancer treatment.

 The company is reformulating generic medicines that are well characterized and have a long and robust medical history.
 This allows for a shortened development timeline and significantly reduced financial investment and risk by leveraging the 505(b)2 regulatory pathway.

 Highly Emetogenic Chemotherapy Delayed Chemotherapy Induced Nausea and Vomiting (HEC D-CINV)

 Of the 1.6M chemotherapy patients per year in the United States, 35% treated with Highly Emetogenic Chemo (HEC) for average of 6 cycles per year

 There is a significant unmet medical need in Highly Emetogenic Delayed CINV (HEC D-CINV); an estimated 50% of patients treated with standard of care continue to vomit in the delayed stage (aggregated from product monographs).
 There are no 5-HT3 receptor antagonists approved for the treatment of HEC D-CINV.